danielroe/roe.dev/src/content/blog/funding.md

 If cost is ever a factor, **please ask**.
 I do not charge for community events, nor do I speak at conferences for financial reasons.

+## Streaming

+I receive some revenue from [streaming on Twitch](https://www.twitch.tv/danielroe).
+I do not enable ads or otherwise seek to monetise the streams.

 ## Consultancy

 The time I have to work on projects outside of open source is limited.
 However, real-world projects help keep me relevant and grounded.